-a.)
+1. General Mainter nance and standards a.)
 The proprietor or driver must ensure that the vehicle undergoes a daily safety check.
 As a minimum, this must be a visual check on the lights, tyres, mirrors, and seat belts.
 Where faults are discovered, they must be rectified immediately and in any case before the commencement of the next journey. b.)
-No material alteration or change in the specification, design, condition, or appearance of the vehicle shall be made without the D.) approval of the Council at any time while the licence is in force. c.)
-The proprietor must notify the Council in writing if their vehicle has been fitted with an LPG system during the currency of the - licence.
+No material alteration or change in the specification, design, condition, or appearance of the vehicle shall be made without the approval of the Council at any time while the licence is in force. c.)
+The proprietor must notify the Council in writing if their vehicle has been fitted with an LPG system during the currency of the licence.
 The notification must be made within five working days and include the provision of certification.
-Identification Pla ate and Signs a.)
+2. Identification PI a.)
 The licence plate must be securely and permanently affixed to the rear of the vehicle at all times.
-It shall be displayed so as not a. ) to obscure the vehicle's registration mark and must be clearly visible by daylight. b.)
-The licensee must at all times display the interior driver identification in such a position within the vehicle so that it is easily D. , identifiable by all passengers in the vehicle and in a position that is acceptable to the Council. c.)
-The licensee must at all times display the interior vehicle identification number in such a position within the vehicle so that it is 0., easily identifiable by all passengers in the vehicle and in a position that is acceptable to the Council.
-The proprietor shall not display or suffer or permit to be displayed on or from the vehicle any other signs, notices, d.) advertisements, plates, marks, numbers, letters, figures, symbols, emblems, or devices whatsoever, except as may be required by any statutory provisions (including byelaws) or required by these conditions. e.)
+It shall be displayed so as not to obscure the vehicle's registration mark and must be clearly visible by daylight. b.)
+The licensee must at all times display the interior driver identification in such a position within the vehicle so that it is easily identifiable by all passengers in the vehicle and in a position that is acceptable to the Council. c.)
+The licensee must at all times display the interior vehicle identification number in such a position within the vehicle so that it is easily identifiable by all passengers in the vehicle and in a position that is acceptable to the Council. d.)
+The proprietor shall not display or suffer or permit to be displayed on or from the vehicle any other signs, notices, advertisements, plates, marks, numbers, letters, figures, symbols, emblems, or devices whatsoever, except as may be required by any statutory provisions (including byelaws) or required by these conditions. e.)
 The Council will permit a deviation from these conditions in certain circumstances.
 A request for deviation will need to be made in writing to the Council, with a decision made by the Licensing Committee.
-Signage, licence plates and notices as referred to above will be issued or approved for use by the Council.

-3. Cleanliness and Appearance of Vehicle a.)
+Signage, licence plate securely affixed at all es and notices as referred to above will be issued or approved for use by the Council. es and notices must be fixed to the vehicle in accordance with the requirements set out by the Council, and in any case must be times.
+A Appearance of Vehicle a.)
 All relevant statutory requirements, in particular those contained in the Road Vehicles (Construction and Use) Regulations 1986 must be fully complied with at all times. b.)
 The vehicle must be maintained in a safe and clean condition at all times.
 The Council can inspect a vehicle at any time it sees fit and at the request of an authorised officer or police constable, the licensee shall arrange for any reasonably necessary cleaning of the vehicle to be carried out. c.)
 Storage areas must be kept free from obstruction at all times in order to allow the safe storage of passenger luggage. d.)
 Bodywork must be maintained to a high standard, with no signs of corrosion, rust, inferior spray work or temporary repairs. e.)
 Seats must be in full working order, free of stains, tears, cigarette burns or repair, and not threadbare.
 Floor coverings must not be unduly worn and present no trip hazards.
 Household carpeting or similar is not acceptable and must not be used in any part of the vehicle.
 Headlining and side panel coverings must be free of ingrained grime, fractures and maintained to the manufacturer's original style.